Advanced Topics

 Here are some tips for optimizing the performance of your SoundFlow applications:

 - Buffer Sizes: Choose appropriate buffer sizes for your use case.
 Smaller buffers reduce latency but increase CPU overhead.
 Larger buffers can improve efficiency but may introduce latency.
 Experiment to find the optimal balance.
+The audio backend (e.g., MiniAudio) often manages its own internal buffer sizes based on system capabilities and requests.

 - SIMD: SoundFlow uses SIMD instructions (when available) in the